Frequently Asked Questions – Practical Details:

 Coffee and tea, both caffeinated and decaf, are available.
 Please leave alcohol and recreational drugs at home.
 (Learning to relate well to people requires all the unaffected faculties we can muster!)
-There is a designated smoking area.
+There is a designated smoking area; do not smoke or vape anywhere else on the property.
 Please leave perfumes and other scents, including “natural” scents and essential oils, at home to accommodate for allergies.

 Yes, though we suggest that you spend as little time as possible on the phone or internet, in order to be present with the community-building, learning opportunities, and personal connections at camp.
 Most cell phones do not work at our site, though some will work about a mile up the road.
 We have landlines available onsite, with free US long distance.
 WiFi Internet will be available in and near the lodge.